-See how to make gorgeous paper star lanterns with lovely star and snowflake cut-outs that cast a magical glow!
+See how to make gorgeous paper star lanterns that cast a magical glow with lovely star and snowflake cut-outs!

 I love making paper lanterns!
-So much so, in fact, that a couple of years ago, I made a paper lantern or luminary for every month of the year.
+So much so, in fact, that a couple of years ago, I made a paper lantern or luminary for every month of the year and I’ve also created a very pretty heart paper lantern too!
 And this is the perfect season for paper lanterns — they cheerfully light up our homes on those long, dark winter nights.
-So for Day 3 of The Great Maker 25-Day Gift-Away Challenge, I am showing you how to make paper star lanterns!
+You can also make these in other colors, like red, white, and blue, for the summer!
+Let me show you how to make paper star lanterns!

 See exactly how to make this beautiful paper star lantern in this tutorial video below (or keep scrolling if you prefer a step-by-step photo tutorial):